 Take the $5 Challenge

-Pay with cash and everytime you get a $5 bill put it away and save it!
-It adds up a lot quicker then you think!
+Pay with cash and every time you get a $5 bill put it away and save it!
+It adds up a lot quicker than you think!
 Many also add to saving every quarter they get as well.

 Balance before you spend

 Balance your budget before you make a purchase.
 This takes a bit of time and focusing on your budget will make you really evaluate your purchase.
 This also gives you a chance to move things around if needed.

 Have a Change Jar

 Same as above use cash and put all your change in a jar to save.
-We save a ton by doing this and you don’t even miss it!
-Once a month we take it to our bank, they have a change counter and add it to savings.
+We save a ton by doing this and you don't even miss it!
+Once a month we take it to our bank, and they have a change counter and add it to savings.

 Cancel Catalogs and Email

 All the junk catalogs that get mailed to you?
 Cancel them and take away the temptation.
 The same goes for email it will take some time to unsubscribe from all those deal emails but if there is no temptation you will save more!

 I can't tell you how many times I've bought something because I opened an email!
 They are meant to do that but your budget doesn't like it!

 Use a Budget Planner

 Use a budget planner so you know where your budget is going.
 There are many free ones like Mint.com or you can even use the Cash Envelope Budget System.

 What Tips to Stop Spending Money do you use?
 I'd love to try some more out!
 Let me know in the comments below.